datalad/datalad-dataverse/CONTRIBUTING.md

 You're awesome. :wave::smiley:

-If you want to dive deeping into DataLad's features for aiding development, take a look at https://github.com/datalad/datalad/blob/master/CONTRIBUTING.md
+If you want to dive deep into DataLad's features for aiding development, take a look at https://github.com/datalad/datalad/blob/master/CONTRIBUTING.md